edsu/inkdroid.org/_posts/2019-01-03-archival-shapes.md

 media.
 The thought being that this data could provide some insight into how archival representations are being used on the web (props to [Jess Ogden](https://archivingtheweb.me/) for the idea).
-So far it has found 631,811 tweets, only 10,053 of which point at Google's Cache Here's an example of one such tweet:
+So far it has found 631,811 tweets, only 10,053 of which point at Google's Cache.
+Here's an example of one such tweet:

 <a href="https://twitter.com/1o5CleanEnergy/status/1081938670616231938"><img class="img-responsive" src="/images/twitter-google-cache.png"></a>